NSLS-II-BMM/BeamlineManual/docs/desktop.rst

   If you first opened a new window or tab, you can safely close it.

   There should be an icon for Phoebus on the icon bar at the bottom of the screen.
-Is looks like a stylized version of this charater
+It looks like a red eyeball.
-  string: ``>/``.
 Click on it.

   Once Phoebus is open, if the layout was not restored, click on the "Window" menu, then on "Load Layout", then select "Two cameras".